What Is the Vaginal Ring?

 - After one week, insert a new ring.
 You should insert a new ring even if you are still menstruating.

-go site It is important that you remove or insert the ring on the same day of the week.
+site de rencontres biarritz It is important that you remove or insert the ring on the same day of the week.
 For example, if you insert a new ring on Monday, you should remove it on that same day of the week three weeks later.